I spent my first 20 years on the Mediterranean, and then moved to the US to finish college and be closer to my older siblings.

-I worked as a Tech Director at AT&T. I was drawn to accept a position to manage Project Managers and Business Analysts at what was then PacBell, although I didn't have a technical background.
+For several years I was as a Tech Director at AT&T. I was drawn to accept a position to manage Project Managers and Business Analysts at what was then PacBell, although I didn't have a technical background.
 I was hired due to my experience at a very successful, non-hierarchical software company, where I worked in International Marketing.
-My experience in that collaborative environment is what the hiring AT&T Director wanted me to bring to his team.
+My experience in that collaborative environment is what the hiring Director wanted me to bring to his team.

-Having grown up in a large family where life was centered around relatives, close friends and shared meals, alongside my fullt-ime job, I decided to offer to-go dinners to a circle of friends.
-My daughter was 6 at the time, and she became a wonderful helper as she got older.
-She is now a creative cook in her own rights, and often inspires me with her dishes.
+Having grown up in a large family where life was centered around relatives, close friends and delicious shared meals, I decided to offer to-go dinners to a circle of friends.
+My daughter was 6 at the time, and she became a wonderful helper.
+She is a creative cook in her own right now, and often inspires me with her dishes.
 My son is a talented cook as well.
 He is a gourmet and joined us in our love affair with cooking creativity.

 My dinner service became popular, and in spite of my full-time job, I was able to plan, shop for and cook three dinners a week for about ten people.
 Cooking for me was meditative and healing.
 For my mother preparing food was an act of love and nurturing.
-She created each dish with the care one pours into a tasks for one's beloved.
+She created each dish with the care and love.
 Mother added more than spices and sauces to her cooking.
 She poured love and the Divine's name into every dish.
-Consciously or not, what you bring to your cooking is what people taste
+Consciously or not, the energy and thoughts you have when are cooking is what people react to

 I often received rave reviews for what I felt were the simplest dishes.
-It used to perplex me until I realized that while I cook I invoke the Divine as mom did.
+It used to perplex me until I realized that while I cook I too invoke the Divine as mom did, and love the process so much it alters the food itself.

-After nearly 15 years at AT&T I was caught in the frequent round of layoffs.
-My severance package could see me through a couple of years if I was careful.
-I am a single mom, so didn't feel I could wait long to decide what to do next.
-One day my daughter, now a college student, called to say that there was the cutest little available commercial space in Berkeley, and I should come look.
+Eventually, I was caught in the frequent round of big layoffs at AT&T. My severance package could see me through a couple of years if I was careful.
+I was a single mom at that point, so didn't feel I could wait long to decide what to do next.
+One day my daughter, who was a college student, called to say that there was the cutest commercial space available for rent in Berkeley, and I should come look.
 I have always talked about having a small Cafe.
-I hesitated since I couldn't afford to lose my savings, but crazy unbelievable events unfolded in a way that left no doubt in my mind this was what the Universe wanted me to do.
+I hesitated since I couldn't afford to lose my savings, but unbelievable events unfolded in a way that left no doubt in my mind this was what the Universe wanted me to do!

-My Cafe was a challenge.
-I was stressed learning the 101 things you have to do to get City approvals and permits and inspections.
+My Cafe was both fun and very challenging.
+I was stressed learning by the illogical and expensive things I had to do to get City approvals, permits and inspections.
 A lot of remodeling was needed, and the expense was more than I predicted.
 Well, after six months of agony and STRESS, we opened.

 website photo